 How to Plant

 Sow outdoors one week after last frost, 1/4 inch beneath the surface of the soil.
 Nasturtium seeds germinate in 7-12 days and develop quickly.
 Plants do NOT require fertilizer during the gardening season.
-In fact, nasturtiums seem to thrive on lean soil and neglect.
+In fact, they seem to thrive on lean soil and neglect.
 Provide support for some of the taller climbing varieties and pinch off the spent blooms to extend the flowering season.